AlecSouthward/State-Machine/README.md

 To create the State Machine, simply create a new State Machine Node.

 > [!NOTE]
-> To make a starting State for the State Machine, select the State Machine and change the Initial State property
+> To make a starting State for the State Machine, select the State Machine and change the Initial State property.

 ## Creating a State